nih-cfde/organization/README.md

 Request changes to delivery dates or changes to deliverables by contacting [Bob Carter](mailto:ROCarter@som.umaryland.edu).
 [Change Request Guide](https://github.com/nih-cfde/project-management/blob/master/ChangeRequestGuide.md)

 [Central repo for project management](https://github.com/nih-cfde/project-management/)

+### GitHub

+The CFDE relies on GitHub for project management and version control.
+The [GitHub User Guide](GitHubUsage.md) is our evolving resource for using GitHub.

+[Zenhub](https://www.zenhub.com/) is an agile project management tool we can use with GitHub to help plan and track work on various projects.
+In Zenhub we can create Epics to help track and manage Roadmap tasks and goals.
+For an explanation of Epics in Zenhub read our [Adding issues to Epics](AddingIssuesToEpis.md) guide,

 ## Code of Conduct